 One of the things always pressed home in the media about Islam is that it’s the fastest growing religion in the world.
 It’s more likely the quickest shrinking one.
 Compare the perplexity of the claims of Marxists in the 60s.
 The swiftest growing movement/religion in the world back then was communism.
 With the Soviet Union, China and all the rest, they engulfed one third of the world’s population with brute force and an outright refusal by almost all Marxists in power to recognize basic human rights: 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.
 How can you count individual choices in a closed society?
 If you’re living in Iran, you’re never going to meet an admitted atheist.
 Even in an open society, a religionist’s kids are a statistic even though only an adult can make choices of belief.
 If five out of nine children in a religionist’s clan like mine chose as an adult not to believe, the column still counts nine for religion.
 A third of the population of the world is Christian, but believe that to your own disgrace.
 They have far more power than their numbers represent, and all their institutions’ incomes are tax free.
 What a huge unfair advantage to other more preferable viewpoints in life.

 There is another problem for religionists who speculate on numbers.
 Compared to religion, atheism has grown exponentially during the 20th century.
 According to the World Christian Encyclopedia, a respected source for religious demographics, the number of non-religionists has skyrocketed from over three million in 1900 to over 900 million in 2000.
-(The figure could be much larger than this -- it's complicated to calculate, but by 2018 it was surely over a billion).To quote from God and the Folly of Faith: "In France, fewer than seven percent of adults attend worship.
-Continent wide, only 15 percent of adults attend worship.
+(The figure could be much larger than this -- it's complicated to calculate, but by 2018 it was surely over a billion).To quote from God and the Folly of Faith: "In France, [where there are a 100 better things to do than pray], fewer than seven percent of adults attend worship; continent wide, only 15 percent of adults attend worship.
 In Denmark and Sweden, fewer than five percent of adults are in church on a typical Sunday.
 Denmark's Christian-Democratic political party attracts only two percent of voters.
 Although Ireland remains dominated by the Catholic Church, the Archdiocese of Dublin graduated only one priest in 2004.
 In Britain, only four percent of children attend Sunday school compared to 50 percent in 1900.
 The Anglican Church of Canada lost more than half its members between 1961 and 2001.
 The United Church of Canada's membership dropped 30 percent in the same period.
 The Presbyterian Church of Canada’s membership has fallen 35 percent during those fifty years.
 In Japan, 77 percent of adults say they do not believe in a specific religion."